navjeet-py/CodeForces-Problems/README.md

 # Codeforces Problems
 Codes of Codeforces problems I solve

-Name of the a file is the code of the problem on codeforces.com
+Name of a file is the code of the problem on codeforces.com